MFIHRI/Marriage-License-Printout/readme.md

 Troubelshooting:

  1 ) Optional - Install composer and Laravel globally

   Both Composer and Laravel are already installed for this project directory.
   For troubleshooting purposes, It is recommended to install them globally.
   A Laravel installationn comes with this project directory so do not install it again in this same directory.
 Same thing goes  for Composer.
 Rather, install Composer and Laravel in a global/higher directory so they are always in your path (instructions below)

-2 ) Check Composer is installed
+a) Check Composer is installed

    Before installing Composer, check if it is already installed on your system (it is not by default - if it is, your developer must have installed it)